pluggdapps/pagd/README.rst

 `github_ <https://github.com/prataprc/pagd>`_.
 Note that the orginal repository is maintained with mercurial and uses hg-git plugin to publish it on github.

+- generates static output, hence can be hosted anywhere.
+- pluggable layouts.

+  - I am currently using `pagd.myblog` layout for publishing my blog articles.
+  - It is possible to create any number of layout either as part of `pagd` tool or as separate package.

+- everything that needs to get done by pagd is done through ``pagd`` command line interface.
+- command line interface comes with simple sub-commands like,

+  - `create`, to create a new layout.
+  - `gen`, to generate static web site from a source layout.

+- sub-commands are plugins and can be extended by implementing pagd.interfaces.ICommand interface.
+-
+- to use pagd as python library, refer to ``script.py`` module under pagd package.
 - only part that cannot be configured, constumized or entirely replaced, is the name of the tool ;)